shift33/FLACS/README.md

 1. Insert an SD card that is 4GB or greater in size into your computer
 2. Format the SD card so that the Pi can read it
 	* Windows

-		Download the SD Association’s Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_windows/
+		* Download the SD Association’s Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_windows/
-		ii.
-Install and run the Formatting Tool on your machine iii.
-Set “FORMAT SIZE ADJUSTMENT” option to “ON” in the “Options” menu iv.
-Check that the SD card you inserted matches the one selected by the Tool
+		* Install and run the Formatting Tool on your machine
+		* Set “FORMAT SIZE ADJUSTMENT” option to “ON” in the “Options” menu
+		* Check that the SD card you inserted matches the one selected by the Tool
-		v.
-Click the “Format” button
+		* Click the “Format” button
 	* Mac

-		Download the SD Association’s Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/
+		* Download the SD Association’s Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/
-		ii.
-Install and run the Formatting Tool on your machine iii.
-Select “Overwrite Format”
+		* Install and run the Formatting Tool on your machine
+		* Select “Overwrite Format”
-		iv.
-Check that the SD card you inserted matches the one selected by the Tool
+		* Check that the SD card you inserted matches the one selected by the Tool
-		v.
-Click the “Format” button
+		* Click the “Format” button
 	* Linux

-		We recommend using gparted (or the command line version .parted) Format the entire disk as FAT
+		* We recommend using gparted (or the command line version .parted)
+		* Format the entire disk as FAT
 3. Download the New Out Of Box Software (NOOBS) from: http://downloads.raspberrypi.org/noobs
 4. Unzip the downloaded file